Bike Park FAQs

-ARE THE SKI TRAILS THE BIKE TRAILS?
+ARE THE SKI TRAILS THE SAME AS THE BIKE TRAILS?
 ARE THEY JUST AS STEEP?

 No. While some bike park trails occasionally cross a ski trail, the majorities of trails are in the woods and run perpendicular to the slope of the mountain.

 Yes.
 Bike Park trails are modeled after ski trail ratings and are designated into one of 3 categories on our trail map.

 Green Circle : Beginner trails with mild gradients, open turns and a wide trail base.

 Blue Square : Intermediate trails are steeper, have tighter turns and often have natural and man-made features.

 Black Diamond : Advanced & Expert trails are very steep and have advanced features including large drops, jumps, narrow bridges, rock gardens, etc.